JWLee89/sloth/README.md

 # sloth

-A general python utility belt for
+A general python utility belt for those who want to write code comfortably.